clolsonus/covid-19/README.md

 USA's deaths per day continues to edge down a little lower than models predict, but still well above 500/day.
-Brazil, Mexico, and India still on very concerning traacks (other countries too, but these are the ones I've chosen to plot for now.)
+Brazil, Mexico, and India still on very concerning tracks (other countries too, but these are the ones I've chosen to plot for now.)

 ![poly](figures/20200619.png?raw=true "19 June, 2020")